byro23/Advanced-iOS-AT3/README.md

 ### Signing into the app

-Please create an account by clicking the sign up button on the root view or by using the following test credentials:
+Please create an account by clicking the sign up button on the LandingView or by using the following test credentials:
 Username: `test@mail.com`
 Password: `password`